Hervar77/infinity-doc/mkdocs/api/infinity.http2.md

 Values:

 - all: `0`
-  >allows the usage of all available protocols
+  >Allows the usage of all available protocols.

 - tls1_0: `1`
-  >specifies the usage of TLS 1.0
+  >Specifies the usage of TLS 1.0.

 - tls1_1: `2`
-  >specifies the usage of TLS 1.1
+  >Specifies the usage of TLS 1.1.

 - tls1_2: `3`
-  >specifies the usage of TLS 1.2
+  >Specifies the usage of TLS 1.2.

 - tls1_3: `4`
-  >specifies the usage of TLS 1.3
+  >Specifies the usage of TLS 1.3.

 Example: